ticky/sepulka/readme.txt

 ==================================================================
-This Homebrew is an entry for the PSP Genesis competition 2011, sponsored by npt, psp-hacks.com, pspgen.com, pspslimhacks.com, exophase.com, pspcustomfirmware.com, daxhordes.org, and wololo.net
+This Homebrew is an entry for the PSP Genesis competition 2011, sponsored by npt, psp-hacks.com, pspgen.com, pspslimhacks.com, exophase.com, pspcustomfirmware.com, daxhordes.org, gamegaz.jp,
+and wololo.net
 ==================================================================

 C4TurD4Y presents:
-Selective Plugin Loader: SEPULKA v0.7b PGC Edition
+Selective Plugin Loader: SEPULKA v0.8 [EXPERIMENTAL] PGC Edition

 BEFORE YOU START USING SEPULKA, MAKE SURE THAT ISO DRIVER IS M33 OR NP9660 AND CPU SPEED IS SET TO DEFAULT